animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="sect3">

-#### Configuring a Apache Geode ClientCache
+#### <a name="configuring-gemfire-clientcache">Configuring a Apache Geode ClientCache

 <div class="paragraph">

-In addition to defining a Apache Geode peer [`Cache`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/Cache.html), Spring Data for Apache Geode also supports the definition of a Apache Geode [`ClientCache`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/client/ClientCache.html) in a Spring container.
+In addition to defining a Apache Geode peer [`Cache`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/Cache.html), Spring Data for GemFire also supports the definition of a Apache Geode [`ClientCache`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/client/ClientCache.html) in a Spring container.
 A `ClientCache` definition is similar in